Zenith Electronics Logo

 1918 – 1990

-The first logo of the brand is simple and unpretentious.
-It was used at the beginning of production and continued to be stamped on equipment until the crisis of the 1990s when the company could no longer cope with the competition.
+The brand’s first logo is simple and unpretentious.
+It was used at the beginning of production and continued to be stamped on equipment until the 1990s crisis, when the company could no longer compete.
 The sign consists of the name in simple, even letters.

 The company began its journey in America as a manufacturer of radios, televisions, and other electrical appliances.
-It was registered as Chicago Radio Labs.
-The brand name Zenith was chosen by founders Ralph Matthews and Karl Hassel based on their radio call sign – 9ZN, which was abbreviated as ZN’th.
+It was registered under the name Chicago Radio Labs.
+Founders Ralph Matthews and Karl Hassel chose the brand name Zenith based on their radio call sign 9ZN, which was abbreviated as ZN’th.

 1918 – 1923

-In addition to the emblem used on equipment, the team came up with a special image that conveyed the essence of the brand – the word Zenith, written with the letter Z in the form of lightning.
+In addition to the emblem used on equipment, the team created a special image that conveyed the essence of the brand: the word Zenith, written with the letter Z as lightning.
 Lightning also emanated from the first symbol, representing radio signals.
 The end of the word receded into the distance, enhancing the impression of broadcasting propagation.

 In 1923, Chicago Radio Labs changed its name to Zenith Radio, and the logo now represented the brand and the manufacturer.